This is my review of the Tesco Premium Mastercard credit card.

 Any other benefits?

 Yes.
 A long list of them.
-The key issue is what value, if any, you place on them as this will decide whether or not this card is for you.
+The key issue is what value, if any, you place on them as this will decide whether this card is for you.

-Benefit: 1 Clubcard point for every £1 you spend on the card in Tesco or at Tesco Direct – plus a 5,000 point bonus if you spend £5,000 with Tesco during your card year
+Benefit: 1 Clubcard point for every £1 you spend on the card in Tesco – plus a 5,000 point bonus if you spend £5,000 with Tesco during your card year

-This card would pay you 2.4 Avios points or 2.5 Virgin Flying Club on every £1 you spend at Tesco.
+This card would pay you 2.4 Avios points or 2.5 Virgin Flying Club miles (or 3p of Uber credit) for every £1 you spend at Tesco.
 This is a very decent return if you spend a lot of money with them, even if you don’t spend £5,000 per year.

 Let’s imagine that you DO spend £5,000 per year in Tesco.
 This may be possible if you always buy your fuel there or shop for a large family.

-On that basis, you would earn 8,750 more Clubcard points per year using the Premium Credit Card than you would with the free Tesco Clubcard credit card which gives 1 point for every £4 you spend in Tesco and has no bonus.
+On that basis, you would earn 8,750 more Clubcard points per year using the Premium Credit Card than you would with the free Tesco Clubcard credit card.
+The free card gives 1 point for every £4 you spend in Tesco and has no annual bonus.

-I can recommend this card if you easily spend £5,000 per year in Tesco purely because of these 8,750 Clubcard points.
-That would get you 21,000 Avios or 21,875 Virgin Flying Club miles which justifies the fee.
+I recommend this card if you easily spend £5,000 per year in Tesco purely because of these 8,750 extra Clubcard points.
+That would get you 21,000 Avios or 21,875 Virgin Flying Club miles which justifies the fee (or £262.50 of, say, Uber credit if you redeem for a ‘3 x face value’ Clubcard Boost deal).

 Benefit: Comprehensive travel insurance for you and your family